What to Expect When Navigating the Maryland District Court

 The MD District Court has jurisdiction to hear and determine the following cases:

 - Motor vehicle violations

 For civil cases, the District Court of Maryland has exclusive jurisdiction for claims not more than $5000.
 Both the District Court and the Circuit Court have concurrent jurisdiction in civil claims above $5,000 but below $30,000.

-These penalties are nothing to take lightly.
-If you are facing a criminal charge in the Maryland District Court, you need a skilled criminal defense attorney to advocate for your rights and protect your future.
-Facing the court can be scary, but with Morgan E. Leigh of Scrofano Law by your side, you can move forward in the process with confidence knowing you have a dedicated legal representative who has your best interests in mind.
+If you are facing a criminal charge in the District Court of Maryland, you need a skilled criminal defense attorney in Silver Spring to advocate for your rights and protect your future.
+Facing the court can be scary, but with Paolo Gnocchi of Scrofano Law by your side, you can move forward in the process with confidence knowing you have a dedicated legal representative who has your best interests in mind.